Matt-Warnock/Matt-Warnock/README.md

 🔭  **At the moment I'm working on...** Practicing Design patterns.
 🔍  **I'm interested in...** Soft skills training and discovering new techniques for writing clean & solid code.\
 💬  **Ask me about...** Anything to do with TVs or music tech.\
-🌌  **When I'm not coding...** I'm playing the drums or watching something to do with science or science-fiction.
+🌌  **When I'm not coding...** I'm playing the drums, following the progress of Starship or watching science-fiction shows.

 ## Find me here: